modio/modio-docs/public/en-us/web-services/marketplace/studio-as-purchase-server.md

 2. mod.io returns the mod.io Transaction ID.
 This Transaction ID is required in Step 5, and should be saved by the studio for book-keeping.
 3. Studio Purchase Server [consumes](#2-consuming-platform-entitlement) the players' entitlement against the platform where the entitlement resides.
 4. Platform returns the consumption state after the request.
 5. Studio Purchase Server informs mod.io to [finalize the transaction](#3-confirming-transaction), passing in the transaction ID from step 1.
-Only after this step will mod.io allocate Virtual Tokens to a user.
+Only after this step will mod.io allocate Virtual Currency credits to a user.
 6. mod.io confirms the transaction has been finalized, and returns the players' updated wallet balance.

 ## Implementation